dotnet/AspNetCore.Docs/aspnetcore/mvc/views/razor.md

 ### Conditional attribute rendering

 Razor automatically omits attributes that aren't needed.
-If the value passed in is `null` or `false`, the attribute won't be rendered.
+If the value passed in is `null` or `false`, the attribute isn't rendered.

 For example,  consider the following razor code: